MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

         ```

         Where:
-        * *\<resource-group-name>* is the name of the resource group.If you are following this tutorial, it is "pythoncontainer-rg".
+        * *\<resource-group-name>* is the name of the resource group.
+If you are following this tutorial, it is "pythoncontainer-rg".
-        * *\<registry-name>* must be unique within Azure, and contain 5-50 alphanumeric characters.
+        * *\<registry-name>* is an existing registry you created for this tutorial, or one that you can use.
         * *\<client-id>* is a value from the previous `az ad sp` command.
 The ID is a GUID of the form 00000000-0000-0000-0000-00000000.
         * *\<tenant-id>* is a value from the previous `az ad sp` command.
-The ID is a GUID of the form 00000000-0000-0000-0000-00000000.
+The ID is also a GUID similar to the client id.
         * *\<client-secret>* is a value from the previous `az ad sp` command.

     :::column-end:::